 If you’re looking for a quick breakdown of good reasons to buy an inkjet printer over other types of printers, this article will help you.
 Let’s face it shopping for a new printer isn’t as exciting as shopping for a new car.
 Or even a new computer for that matter.
 The mundane task of buying a new printer can be even drearier when there are so many to choose from.
 So many options and which is the best type to choose from?
 At the Printer Jam we strive to make navigating the printer world straightforward and easy.
 If this post doesn’t help you decide whether to get an inkjet.
 Maybe these posts about laser printers will help.

-The majority of inkjet printers under $100 are excellent printers.
-You can spend as much as $300 for a top of the line inkjet printer if you want.
+It seems the sweet spot for features, quality, and price hover around $150.
+Although the majority of inkjet printers under $200 are excellent printers.
+You can spend as much as $400 for a top of the line inkjet printer if you want.
 Unless you plan on using that printer to make money, I wouldn’t recommend it.
-The printers under $100 will serve their purpose well.
-The inkjet printers over $100 are great too, it’s just that the sweet spot for features, quality, and price hover around $100.
-If your budget is well over $100 check out 5 reasons to buy an all-in-one.
+The printers under $200 will serve their purpose well.
+While the inkjet printers over $100 are great.
+It seems the sweet spot for features, quality, and price hover around $150.
+If your budget is well over $200 check out 5 reasons to buy an all-in-one.

 #2 You print photos of family, friends, or pets.